sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 ### 2.3.
 RMA
 * The DPUs should be displayed as part of inventory
 * Extend the platform specific CLIs such as “show platform inventory” to display the DPUs
+* The inventory data comes from the chassisStateDB.
 * The system should be powered down for replacement of dpu-card

 ## 3. SmartSwitch PMON Design